 - Is a low CTR always a bad thing?

 We’ve written this guide to give you a better understanding of CTR and how it fits into your PPC campaigns.

 What is Click-Through Rate, and how is it calculated?

 We’ll start with the basics – what does CTR mean?
 It is the percentage of ad impressions that resulted in a click.
 To work out the percentage; you divide the number of total impressions by the number of total clicks and then multiply by 100.
-It might sound a bit confusing, but here’s an example; if you have a PPC ad with 100 impressions and 10 clicks – that will make your CTR 10 percent.
+It might sound a bit confusing, but here’s an example; if you have a PPC ad with 100 impressions and 10 clicks – that will make your CTR 10%.

 So, it tells you how relevant your ad is to user searches.
 If you have a high CTR, then your ad is likely answering search queries and is therefore highly relevant.
 If you have a low CTR, your ad is not satisfying many users – making it less relevant.

 Your CTR will help to determine what you need to change in your ads to gain more clicks.
 After all, the main goal of any PPC campaign is to engage more users who will complete your desired action (getting in touch or making a purchase etc).
 Your CTR is a great way of knowing where you need to focus on improve your ad relevancy.

 What exactly is a good CTR?

-As a digital agency, we are often asked how to get a good CTR, or what a good CTR is.
+As a digital agency, we are often asked how to get a good CTR, or what a good CTR really is.
 Your ideal percentage takes time to determine, and not everyone will be aiming for the same average.
 As with most aspects of PPC – it depends on a number of things, such as:

 - The type of industry you work in